Debt Payoff App Introduction:

 This is why we developed the Savvy Debt Payoff Method, which combines the best aspects of traditional debt re-payment methods.
-Through our Savvy app, you can be empowered to get rid of multiple debts, including high-interest loans.
+Through our Savvy Debt Payoff app on iOS and Android, you can be empowered to get rid of multiple debts, including high-interest loans.

 Let’s take a look at how the Savvy app can help you become debt-free and thus, worry-free.

 The Savvy app combines two of the most common strategies to pay off debt: the snowball method and the avalanche method.

 Paying off your smallest debt first is called the snowball method.
 The theory behind this lies in motivation.
 By paying off your smallest debts first, you gain momentum.
 Seeing your debts disappear little by little inspires you to continue paying the rest off.

 On the other hand, you can also pay off debts starting with the ones with the highest interest.
 This is called the avalanche method, which can help you save money in the long run.
 That’s because you’re not allowing the interest to build up over time.

 A study by the University of Michigan reveals that people prefer the snowball method over the avalanche method.
 The satisfaction is more immediate, after all.
 But when shown the high interest rates of their other standing loans, people go with the avalanche method instead.
 Another study, this time by the Kellogg School of Management, showed that people with large debts were more likely to stick with a debt payoff plan when they focused on smaller balances.
 This indicates that paying off smaller debts is more motivational in the long term.